BoLS logo Today's Tabletop & RPG News

 These are the highest of high elves.
 They are from the Feywild and have the ability to change their magic based on what season they’re feeling on any given day.

-Mechanically speaking, they have Fey Step, the ability to magically teleport up to 30 feet as a bonus action.
-And after hitting 3rd level, they can pick a seasonal benefit after any long rest to stack an additional effect to that teleport.
+Mechanically speaking, this D&D race has Fey Step, the ability to magically teleport up to 30 feet as a bonus action.
+After hitting 3rd level, they can pick a seasonal benefit after any long rest to stack an additional effect to that teleport.
 Autumn lets you charm up to two creatures within 10 feet of your teleport arrival.
-Winter on the other hand frightens one creature within five feet of you.
+Winter, on the other hand, frightens one creature within five feet of you.
 Spring lets you pick a willing creature within five feet to teleport instead of you.
 And Summer deals fire damage to each creature you pick within 5 feet.

 Advertisement